tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 Here is a seasonal pattern, which can show that there is a repeated pattern for the same time ranges.

-And also when we look ate magtitudes of ech year sales are getting bigger, thats mean there is a uptrend of sales.
+And also when we look at magnitudes of ech year sales are getting bigger, that's mean there is a uptrend of sales.

 ## Cyclical pattern: